tiprankstipranks

 We face risks related to legal and regulatory proceedings.

-We are subject to various laws, regulations and other requirements of governmental authorities in the U.S. and foreign countries, any violation of which could potentially create substantial liability and damage our reputation.
-Changes in laws, ordinances, regulations or other government policies, the nature, timing, and effect of which are uncertain, may significantly increase our expenses and liabilities.
+We are subject to various U.S. and foreign laws, regulations and other requirements, any violation of which could potentially create substantial liability and damage our reputation.
+Changes in laws, ordinances, regulations or other government policies -- the nature, timing, and effect of which are uncertain -- may significantly increase our expenses and liabilities.
 From time to time, we are involved in legal and regulatory proceedings that are incidental to the operation of our businesses (including that of acquired or previously owned entities).
 These proceedings may seek remedies relating to environmental matters, tax, securities, intellectual property, acquisitions or divestitures, product liability, property damage, personal injury, privacy, employment, labor and pensions, governmental and commercial or contractual issues or disputes.
-In addition, our continued transition to connected products and services and digital technologies and solutions has increased our exposure to intellectual property litigation and we expect that this risk will continue to increase as we execute on our innovation and technology priorities.
-It is not possible to predict with certainty the outcome of claims, investigations, regulatory proceedings and lawsuits, and we could in the future incur judgments, fines or penalties or enter into settlements and claims that could have an adverse effect on our reputation, our business, results of operations and financial condition.
-Additionally, we may be required to change or cease operations at one or more facilities if a regulatory agency determines that we have failed to comply with laws, regulations or orders applicable to our business.
-The global and diverse nature of our operations, coupled with the increase in regulation and enforcement in many regions of the globe, means that we will continue to face legal and compliance risks.
+Our connected products and services and digital technologies and solutions have increased our exposure to intellectual property litigation and to evolving AI, data privacy and cybersecurity laws and regulations, a risk we expect will grow as we execute on our innovation and technology priorities.
+We cannot predict with certainty the outcome of claims, investigations, regulatory proceedings, and lawsuits.
+We have in the past and could in the future incur judgments, fines or penalties, or enter into settlements.
+Regulatory determinations of non-compliance could require us to modify or cease operations at one or more facilities.
+With global and diverse operations and increasing regulation and enforcement globally, we will continue to face legal and compliance risks.
 Additional legal and regulatory proceedings and other contingencies, the outcome of which cannot be predicted with certainty, have in the past and may in the future arise from time to time.
-In addition, subsequent developments in legal and regulatory proceedings may affect our assessments and estimates of loss contingencies recorded as a reserve and require us to make payments in excess of our reserves, which could have an adverse effect on our results of operations and financial condition.
+Subsequent developments in legal and regulatory proceedings may affect our assessments and estimates of loss contingencies recorded as a reserve and require us to make payments in excess of reserves.
+Any of these impacts could have an adverse effect on our business, results of operations, financial condition and reputation.

 Taxation & Government Incentives - Risk 1